varunmaitreya/Tutorials/DevGuide/EScript/UI.Events.md

 | 8 | LS |
 | 9 | RS |

-The XBox360 gamepad only have one hat-switch, which is numbered as `0`.
+The XBox360 gamepad only has one hat-switch, which is numbered as `0`.